StevenCostiou/Pharo-ReflectivityBreakpoints/README.md

 FieldWatchpoint>>watchVariableReads: aVariableName in: aClass
 ```

+### Scope the watchpoint to a specific object

+A similar API is available to watch variable accesses in a single specific object.
+Using this API, the system halts each time target variables in `anObject` are read or written.
+All other objects are unaffected by the watchpoint.

-### Breaking on a specific instance variable access
+**Break on any instance variable access in `anObject`**
 ```Smalltalk
 FieldWatchpoint>>watchVariablesInObject: anObject
 FieldWatchpoint>>watchVariablesWritesInObject: anObject
 FieldWatchpoint>>watchVariablesReadsInObject: anObject
 ```

+**Break on a specific instance variable access in `anObject`**
 ```Smalltalk
 FieldWatchpoint>>watchVariable: aVariableName inObject: anObject FieldWatchpoint>>watchVariableWrites: aVariableName inObject: anObject